Harsh1629/Face_detection/README.md

 # Face Detection
-Implement a face detection model with Python and TensorFlow for precise identification of faces in images or video streams.
+Implemented a face detection model with Python and TensorFlow for precise identification of faces in images or video streams.
 This project provides a robust solution for various applications such as security systems, surveillance, and social media platforms

 ## ✍ Author